lltconfig - Low Latency Transport (LLT) Protocol configuration utility

 sws: This is used to avoid silly window syndrome.

-linkburst: LLT sends packets on all the configured links in round-robin manner. linkburst is the number of back-to-back packets sent on a link before the next link is choosen.
-If linkburst is 0 then all the packets of a particular destination (node, port) are sent on a particular link, till that link is UP.
+linkburst: LLT sends packets on all the configured links in round-robin manner. linkburst is the number of back-to-back packets sent on a link before the next link is chosen.
+If linkburst is 0 then all the packets of a particular destination (node, port) are sent on a particular link.

 Use lltconfig -F query to display the current flow control settings.
-The value is specified in number of packets, and is not used with the query option.
+The value is specified in number of packets.

 -h Display a help message. -i low-high Set a range, low-high, of system ids valid for participation in the cluster.
 This command alters the limits of system ids that applications may use to prevent them from trying to communicate with non-existent systems.
 The default is to include 0-nn, where nn is the maximum supported systemid as determined by the kernel configuration. -I IPaddr Specify the IP address.
 This option is valid for link types udp and udp6 only. -l Used only with the -d option, this option specifies that the network link is to be used only as a last resort for sending data, although it is used to send heartbeats. -m mtu Specify the maximum transmission unit to use for packets on the network links.
 This number must be less than or equal to the lowest MTU of all the network links.
 Packets with size greater than this number are appropriately fragmented by LLT before transmission. -n systemid Set the systemid. systemid may be an integer in the range of valid systemids.
 It may also be a symbolic name, which is translated via /etc/llthosts to a systemid, or it may be a filename beginning with a slash (/), in which case the first word from the file is used as a symbolic name and translated via /etc/llthosts to a systemid.
 Systemids must be unique within a cluster.
 If LLT detects a configuration in which another system is using the same systemid, it disables the protocol until the system is rebooted. -o Override flag.
 Specify that values such as systemid need to be overwritten.
-It can also be used to force LLT to configure a link even if a duplicate node is detected. -s sap Specify the SAP to bind on the network links for link type ether.
+It can also be used to force LLT to configure a link even if a duplicate node is detected. -Q Configure a link as "hidden".
+The "hidden" link is not visible to the LLT clients and is not considered in the cluster membership computation.
+It is used only by the LLT for exchanging some LLT-specific information with peer nodes.
+This type of link is needed when you enable the LLT "Faster detection of link failure" feature. -s sap Specify the SAP to bind on the network links for link type ether.
 This option can be used to specify port for link types udp and udp6. -T timer:value Query or change the values of the protocol timers.
 Valid timer fields are:

 heartbeat: Send heartbeat packets repeteadly to peer nodes after every heartbeat timer interval.
 The default value is 50.